 This is untrue because scripture states the Rapture comes after the Tribulation when Christ comes back to destroy the last Antichrist.

-God's People are to suffer great hardship by the Antichrist during the Tribulation as foretold in Daniel 7:21 and Revelation 13:7, but the church takes statements in scripture out of context about the Rapture that note how God will "snatch away" His people, using a word often meaning "to grab suddenly from harm"[2.900.4] (1 Thessalonians 4:17).
+God's People are to suffer great hardship by the Antichrist during the Tribulation as foretold in Daniel 7:21 and Revelation 13:7, and Revelation 20:3 explicitly states the believers who are resurrected in the first resurrection were confronted and killed by the Antichrist, because they did not receive the mark of the beast.
+However, the church takes statements in scripture out of context about the Rapture that note how God will "snatch away" His people, using a word often meaning "to grab suddenly from harm"[2.900.4] (1 Thessalonians 4:17).

 Even though the "snatching away" or Rapture is true, we cannot jump to conclusions about how or when it happens.
 Some words referring to "keeping" us from the Tribulation can also be translated as keeping us through it[2.900.8] (Revelation 3:10).
 This shows how putting more meaning into God's word than is stated leads to error.

-The truth about the Rapture is shown by including more information.
+More truth about the Rapture is shown by including other scripture with Daniel 7 and Revelation 13 and 20.
 2 Thessalonians 2:3 says our gathering up to God will be after the Antichrist or "man of lawlessness" is revealed, and 1 Thessalonians 4:14-17 notes how the dead in Christ will rise first and come with the Lord, then we who are still alive will be caught up in the air with them as well.
 This is the part of the Rapture the church believes will save her from the Tribulation.

-However, the dead in Christ rising refers to the first resurrection of Revelation 20:4-6, which is after the Great Tribulation, because the first resurrection comes after Christ returns to defeat the Antichrist, False Prophet, and nations gathered together against God in Revelation 19:11-21.
+However, the dead in Christ rising refers to the first resurrection of Revelation 20:4-6, which is after the Great Tribulation, because it comes after Christ returns to defeat the Antichrist, False Prophet, and nations gathered together against God in Revelation 19:11-21.
+The first resurrection also comes after Satan and the enemy are bound, so they do not mislead mankind during the Millennial Reign (Revelation 20:1-3), in which the resurrected believers of the Rapture will be a part of reigning with the Lord (Revelation 20:4).

-Christ coming to defeat them is also referred to in Daniel 7:21-22.
+Christ coming to defeat the Antichrist and False Prophet is also referred to in Daniel 7:21-22.
 That scripture notes how Christ comes after the saints are being overpowered by the Antichrist.
 This is also when the saints take possession of the kingdom of heaven, which goes with our reigning with God during the Millennial Reign once the Rapture occurs (Daniel 7:22; Revelation 20:4-5).

 This happens when we confess our belief in Christ to someone, and to keep our salvation we must keep our faith and must not deny it in front of others.
 See The True Gospel and Imposters for complete details on how we are saved.